ElectrifyPro/calcbot-docs/reference/commands.md

 ## `c-sequence makearithmetic`

-Given the first term and common difference of a sequence, calculate the formula for the arithmetic sequence.
-Or, given two values and where they lie in an arithmetic sequence, calculate the formula for the sequence and the terms in between.
+Given the first term and common difference of a sequence, or two values and where they lie in an arithmetic sequence, calculate the general formula for the arithmetic sequence.
 For example:
 `c-sequence makearithmetic 1 4 4 15` = find the formula for a sequence whose first term is 4, and fourth term is 15

 * **Shorthand**: `c-s ma`
 * **Aliases**: `makearithmetic`, `ma`
 * **Syntax**:
-	* `c-sequence makearithmetic <first term> <common difference> [number of terms]`
+	* `c-sequence makearithmetic <first term> <common difference>`
 	* `c-sequence makearithmetic <start location> <start value> <end location> <end value>`

 **Examples**:
 ```
-c-sequence makearithmetic 2 -2 40
+c-sequence makearithmetic 2 -2
 c-sequence makearithmetic 1 4 4 15
 ```